Venrique/KTT-Technical-Evaluation/README.md

 > npm start
 ```

-That's it! now you can test the website just typing **localhost:3000** on your browser.
+That's it! now you can test the website by just typing **localhost:3000** on your browser.

 ## What you will find